martin0w/to-karro/README.md

 * Code formatting - generally OK.
 * Line breaks and empty lines

-Tip: use emty lines more generously, especially when mixing PHP and HTML
+Tip: use empty lines more generously, especially when mixing PHP and HTML

 * Indentation: Your indentation in PHP and JS is good.

 Tip: use very structured indentation in HTML too, at least with all block tags "down to the <p>-level".

 * Be extra careful with indentation when mixing PHP and HTML.